0xTowel/UMDCTF-2017-Challenges/README.md

 Feel free to use these challenges to help learn and teach others; just provide attribution.

 # Checking your flags
 As mentioned above, the flags are not included.
-If you wish to check your answer, you may sha256sum and compare it with the given sum.
+If you wish to check your answer, you may sha256sum it and compare it with the given sum.

-To properly generate the sha256 for each flag, you may use following:
+To properly generate the sha256 hash for each flag, you may use following:

     echo -n "UMDCTF-{unique_part_of_a_flag}" | sha256sum